owen-miller-1/Multilateral-Fund-Project-Dashboard/README.md

 financing across 140+ countries from 1990 to present.

 ## Why I built it
 This project grew out of two years working with MLF data at the Secretariat level.
-I wanted to take the fund's publicly available project database and turn it into something that lets a general audience actually feel the scale of what the Montreal Protocol has achieved — country by country, chemical by chemical, year by year.
+I wanted to take the fund's publicly available project database and turn it into something that lets a general audience actually feel the scale of what the Montreal Protocol has achieved.

 ---